Last week, during a meeting at my San Bernardino immigration attorney office, a client asked, “Can we totally shut the border?”

 Under the current system, which has not been updated in over 20 years, many immigrants who seek visas in the prime years of their lives are not granted admission until they reach retirement age.

-As a family visa and green card lawyer, I think the following provisions of the Act are most likely to pass Congressional scrutiny:
+As an immigrant family unification lawyer, I think the following provisions of the Act are most likely to pass Congressional scrutiny:

 “Nearly 6 million people,” notes Congressman Honda, “are stuck in perpetual waiting, which is both unproductive and inexcusable.”